RoamGuru Roam Guru

 What I Would Do Differently

 I wish I had stayed overnight in Can Tho instead of doing a rushed Mekong day trip.
-The floating markets at dawn are the real experience; the midday tourist version is diluted.
+The floating markets at dawn are the real experience; the midday tourist version is diluted to meaninglessness.